nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

     val result = matrixSum(myMatrix)
 ```

-With this example we took the higher order function 'glue' that we learned to apply to folding a list and operations like sum, and with just one more higher order function (map) and one more function composition (sum), we were able to handle an operation over a whole matrix.
+With this example we took the higher order function 'glue' that we already used for folding a list, and with just one more higher order function (map) and one more function composition (sum), we were able to handle an operation over a whole matrix.

 Whereas the folding of the list was the main feature of the set of examples in the first post, now it is just a component of a larger 'glued together' function that works on a more complex data structure.

 Our final example on gluing functions together will be even slightly more complex and involve folding trees, but we will still be able to build it up from the ideas we've already covered.